 This sequence pattern is a great exercise to practice to gain dexterity and flexibility with the Blues scale.
 You can apply this pattern to the four other positions you have learned.
-You can also apply this pattern to any other scales you are practicing!
+You can also apply this pattern to any other scales like the chromatic scale you are practicing!

 Related: Running and jumping – scales and arpeggios

 The twelve bar blues form

 Now that you have five positions of the Blues scale under your fingers, it is time to learn a basic twelve bar Blues form.
 As the name suggests, the twelve bar Blues is twelve measures in length and consists of three chords: I, IV and V. Check out the form below:

 If you need a refresher on seventh chords, check out this: